 Originally from St Helens, Merseyside, he grew up with policing in his family, as his dad was a police officer for over 36 years.
 He is married to a serving Detective Constable in West Yorkshire Police and a very proud dad of a daughter and two sons.

-Tim has nearly 25 years operational experience in both uniform and detective roles, across four large metropolitan police forces.
-He joined the Metropolitan Police in 1996 after completing a law degree at university, as well as a post-graduate diploma in legal practice.
+Tim has over 27 years operational experience in both uniform and detective roles, across four large metropolitan police forces.
+Educated at Cowley High School in St Helens, he joined the Metropolitan Police in 1996 after completing a law degree at university, as well as a post-graduate diploma in legal practice.
 His initial posting was to Richmond and Twickenham where he joined the CID in 1998.
 In 2000 he was promoted to Detective Sergeant at Peckham, followed by promotion to Detective Inspector at Lambeth in 2002.
 In 2004 he was promoted to DCI as the crime manager for North Lambeth based at Kennington.

 In addition to his law degree, Tim holds an MSc in Police Leadership and Management from the University of Leicester, as well as an MBA with Distinction from Durham Business School.